 About

-I am a historian of twentieth-century science and technology with a particularly focus on the postwar US and its transatlantic connections.
+I am a historian of twentieth-century science and technology with a particular focus on the postwar US and its transatlantic connections.
 My research and teaching are located at the intersection of Science and Technology Studies (STS), the history of labor and work, and Museum studies.

-Currently, I am completing a Rackham Doctoral Intern Fellowship with the University of Michigan's Inclusive History Project (IHP) where I am supporting the IHP's public engagement efforts on all three U-M campuses.
-Among other things, I am assisting IHP Manager of Engagement, Jennifer Junkermeier-Khan, with setting up the exhibt, In Search of Memories, at U-M Flint's UCEN Gallery.
+During the FA2024 semester, I completed a Rackham Doctoral Intern Fellowship with IHP.
+I supported the IHP's public engagement efforts on all three U-M campuses.
+Among other things, I assisted IHP Manager of Engagement, Jennifer Junkermeier-Khan, with setting up the exhibt, In Search of Memories, at U-M Flint's UCEN Gallery and helped to prepare, conduct, and evaluate nine IHP class visits.

 During the 2022/23 academic year, I was a Graduate Student Research Fellow at U-M's Eisenberg Institute for Historical Studies.